 In March, he signed executive orders to review the causes of the US trade deficits with some of its largest trading partners – including China and Germany – and push for stricter enforcement of US anti-dumping laws.
 The US trade deficit in goods and services topped $500 billion in 2016.

-Posted by Gordon Duff, Senior Editor on May 26, 2017, With 1957 Reads Filed under Government & Politics.
+Posted by Gordon Duff, Senior Editor on May 26, 2017, With 1983 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.